 We eating dinner at a place that Emilio (cheesy Italian man who was mentioned in earlier articles) told me is the best pasta in town, El Teatro.
 There are about three ways to get to this hidden little restaurant.
 One can choose the first white painted stone stairway, the second, or the third.
 After walking up a story of steep ledge-like steps just follow the all-white, painted, stone hallway between the buildings that leads to a widening in the hallway with tables, a lamp, and a sign.
+I’ve never found a restaurant that fit the word “hidden” so well.
+This place is practically asking to not be found by most people.
+I guess that’s how they weed out the foodie tourists from the not so food-motivates others.

 First course is a pizza topped with black olives, tomato, basil, cheese, and from-scratch tomato sauce.
 The steaming round produces floating wafts of garlicy breeze and a tart scent from the olives and tomato.
 It tastes delicious, right down to the not-so-thin crust.
 The edges are crunchy but the center is soft.
 Strangely, it seems to make us more hungry and refreshed with every bite.